eandf/notify-cyber/README.md

 **Collector Infrastructure**: The collector ran 1-2 times daily to update the database.
 It was primarily hosted on a personal Raspberry Pi 3B+ at home, with failover to a Linode instance during travel.
 The collector operated as a Docker container on Debian-based Linux, using various scraping tools including requests, BeautifulSoup, cloudscraper, and newspaper3k.
 Notably, no browser-rendering scraping was required—all content was successfully extracted without JavaScript rendering.

-**Data Sources & Processing**: Initially, the system cloned the entire CVEProject/cvelist repository (https://github.com/CVEProject/cvelist) to parse thousands of JSON-formatted CVE records.
+**Data Sources & Processing**: Initially, the system cloned the entire [CVEProject/cvelist repository](https://github.com/CVEProject/cvelist) to parse thousands of JSON-formatted CVE records.
 However, this approach proved computationally intensive and was eventually replaced with more efficient request + BeautifulSoup methods.
 Article summarization evolved through three OpenAI models: starting with gpt-3.5-turbo, upgrading to gpt-3.5-turbo-16k for longer content, and finally settling on gpt-4o-mini for optimal cost and performance.

 **Data Pipeline**: The collector would fetch raw article data, clean and normalize it, generate AI-powered summaries via OpenAI's API, and push the processed content directly to the Supabase database.

 **API Purpose**: The Express-based API wasn't essential for Notify Cyber's core functionality.
-It was deployed primarily to enable other projects, such as TARS (https://github.com/MehmetMHY/TARS), to easily consume the cybersecurity news database.
+It was deployed primarily to enable other projects, such as [TARS](https://github.com/MehmetMHY/TARS), to easily consume the cybersecurity news database.

 ## Core Components